Fortnite’s black hole stunt is the kind of alpha energy we’re here for – TechCrunch

 No numbers have been released recently, but at one point last summer, The Verge reported that the game was making $300 million/month.

-Fast forward to today, more than two years after launch, and the game is far and away the most popular video game on the planet, with 250 million registered accounts.
+Fast-forward to today, more than two years after launch, and the game is far and away the most popular video game on the planet, with 250 million registered accounts.
 It’s also one of the biggest esports by prize pool, with Epic pledging $100 million in prize cash for 2019.

 But beyond the money (and let’s not underplay the money here), there is also some evidence that the black hole event is slated to end on Tuesday morning.
 A data miner who goes by Lucas7yoshi on Twitter points to code on Fortnite.com that allegedly reveals the end of the event is on Tuesday at 6AM EST. Of course, this is far from confirmed and though we’ve reached out to Epic, we haven’t heard back.